fengalin/gstation-edit/README.md

 ### Check that the MIDI interface is detected

 #### The main window and MIDI select dialog doesn't show up
-If nothing happens when you launch GStation-Edit (see **How to run GStation-Edit** above), you probably forgot to install a dependency.
+If nothing happens when you launch GStation-Edit (see [how to run GStation-Edit](how_to_run) above), you probably forgot to install a dependency.
 This should be explicit on the command line if you [run GStation-Edit from source](#running_from_source).
 If you get something not that obvious, drop me a message with the output from the command line.

 #### The main window shows up
-The MIDI ports detected by Py-ALSA should display In the comboboxes.
+The MIDI ports detected by pyALSA should display In the comboboxes.
 If the comboboxes are empty, you probably have an issue with your MIDI interface.
 Drop me a message with any relevant information if you think your MIDI interface is properly installed and recognized by the OS.